OfficeDev/teams-toolkit-samples/todo-list-with-Azure-backend-M365/README.md

 - How to use TeamsFx to build frontend hosting on Azure for your tab app.
 - How to use TeamsFx to build backend hosting on Azure for your tab app.
 - How to use MS graph client in TeamsFx to get access to Microsoft 365 data.
-- How to use Teams Toolkit to build a personal tab app with Azure Function backend that runs across Microsoft 365 including Teams, Outlook and Microsoft 365 app
+- How to use Teams Toolkit to build a personal tab app with Azure Function backend that runs across Microsoft 365 including Teams, Outlook and the Microsoft 365 app

 ## Try the Sample with Visual Studio Code Extension: